DaleSeo/DaleSeo.github.io/_pages/about.md

 modified: 2016-11-03T11:55:22-04:00
 ---

-Hello, My Name is Dale Seo.
-I'm a software engineer.
-I love playing basketball.
+Hello, My name is Dale Seo from Seoul, Korea.

-## Summary
+I'm a software engineer, specifically a back-end developer.

-- Ability to design scalable and maintainable applications and implement them with readable code
+My job requires me to develop server applications but I'm also interested in front-end development.
-- Over five years of experience in operating global web applications visiting more than 10 countries to localize and publish them
+Actually, I pursue a career as a full-stack developer.
-- Mainly use Java for production grade code but enjoy writing code in Python and Javascript for prototyping or experiment as well
+I enjoy learning new skills and share what I've learned.
-- Pursue a career as a full-stack developer performing both front-end and back-end development sufficiently
+That's why I started blogging.
-- Welcome technical challenges, quickly learning new skills and share them with colleagues
+I try to translate online tutorials to Korean because I'd like to translate a book someday.